Quick Summary

 Here are some interesting facts about short national highways:

-So, next time you’re on a road trip in India, keep an eye out for these short national highways!
-They may be small in stature, but they hold a big significance in the grand scheme of things.
+So, next time you’re on a road trip to India, look for these short national highways!
+They may be small in stature, but they are significant in the grand scheme of things.

-National highways in India are a major contributor to the overall growth of the country.
-It is not just a major contributor to the transportation of all kinds of goods, which is the base of the Indian economy, but it also connects to major tourist destinations.
+National highways in India are a major contributor to the country’s overall growth.
+They are not just a major contributor to the transportation of all kinds of goods, which is the base of the Indian economy.
+Still, they also connect to major tourist destinations.

 With NHAI going into an ultra mode for developing highways, it is a major organization that is always hiring for its ongoing projects.
-It also allows for smooth facilitation for the purpose of trade and industry.
+It also allows for smooth facilitation for trade and industry.

 If one looks at the Western Expressway or the Yamuna Expressway, it has shortened the travel time between major cities by almost half.
-Connecting has become so much easier with the major expressways, and with the widening of the highways with not just 6 but even 8-lane highways, traveling long distances is a piece of cake now.
+Similarly, the longest highway in India, National Highway 44 (NH 44), has revolutionized long-distance travel, making journeys quicker and more convenient than ever.
+Connecting regions has become incredibly convenient with the development of major expressways, and with the widening of highways to 6 or even 8 lanes, traveling long distances, especially on the longest road in India, is now a smooth and efficient experience.
+The expansion of infrastructure, including the longest road in India, has revolutionized travel, turning what once seemed like a long journey into a piece of cake.

-Suppose one looks at the way the roadways have transitioned from the time of independence to the present day.
-In that case, it has come a long way from the basic roads made from soil or mud to the modern-day roads which can challenge any modern nation when it comes to infrastructure development.
+Suppose one looks at how the roadways have transitioned from independence to the present day.
+In that case, it has come a long way from the basic roads made from soil or mud to the modern-day roads which can challenge any modern nation regarding infrastructure development.

 The transition from the traditional to the modern look of Indian highways has not been an easy ride.
-There have been hurdles faced by the nation when it came to building proper highways.
+The nation has faced hurdles when it came to building proper highways.
 The traditional roads have given way to the north-south and east-west corridors.

 Today, asphalt is a major ingredient in making proper roads.
 Recycled asphalt, warm mix asphalt, and cold mix asphalt are some ingredients that are making Indian roads even more dependable.
 One other factor that is an advantage over previous traditional methods is the use of nanotechnology and self-healing material that gives the longevity of the road.

-Let’s just look beyond the roads and explore the big picture of how we move around in India.
+Let’s just look beyond the roads and explore how we move around in India.
 Our country’s transportation system involves more than just roads; it constitutes a complete interconnected system.
 Highways are just a part of the whole transportation system.
-The other factor which is almost as important as the highways is the railway network.
+The railway network is the other factor that is almost as important as the highways.
 The Indian railway network is the largest in the world.
 There are also the ports and the airports not to miss out on.

-For distance travel and international transportation, trains and planes are more efficient modes of transport.
-Trains can carry the much higher weight of goods and travel at a faster pace than if traveled by road.
-The roads provide support to air and rail transportation by delivering goods to the nearest railway station or airport.
+Trains and planes are more efficient modes of transportation for distance travel and international transportation.
+Trains can carry much heavier goods and travel at a faster pace than roads.
+Roads support air and rail transportation by delivering goods to the nearest railway station or airport.

 The unique integrated transport system collaborates between air, train, and road travel by highways, ensuring goods reach their destination as quickly as possible by utilizing the fastest means of travel.

-The national highways of India are a connector between different regions of India.
+The national highways of India are a connector between different regions.
 The Northeast of the country is one such region where the national highways play a vital role in supplying goods from across the country.

-The highways in India have the responsibility of connecting with the most remote and underdeveloped areas of the country.
-The government will ensure that it connects every village in the country through a network of highways.
+The highways in India are responsible for connecting the most remote and underdeveloped areas of the country.
+The government will ensure that every village in the country is connected through a network of highways.

 The highways bridge the vast differences in cultures across the country as tourists and people from other parts of the country visit tourist locations.
 This results in an exchange of cultures, bringing together a unique mix of many cultures in one place.